billbuchanan/csn09112/week04_ciphers/labs/README.md

 Stop Wireshark and find the hydra trace.
 What do you observe from the trace:

-What is the FTP status code for an incorrect login:
+What is the HTTP status code for an incorrect login:

-What is the FTP status code for a correct login:
+What is the HTTP status code for a correct login:

 Now access the Mutillidae site on Metasploit: